A quick summary:

 According to the CDC (Centres for Disease Control and Prevention), physical activity isn’t just good for the muscles and joints, but it keeps the brain healthy too.
 For that reason, it’s a no-brainer (pun intended!) that employers should support employees with wellbeing-specific fringe benefits.

-The modern employee wants better perks and incentives
+The modern employee wants better fringe benefits

-Perks and fringe benefits have come on leaps and bounds in the past decade.
+Fringe benefits have come on leaps and bounds in the past decade.
 With the rise of companies like Google and Microsoft, everything from onsite fitness facilities to family planning support is increased.

 Employees are accustomed to better working conditions, perks and incentives and actively seek out a career that they believe to be impact-driven.
 The world changes at a fast pace, and so too do the demands of the modern workforce.

-Take a look at a hybrid working.
+Take a look at hybrid working.
 Just two years ago, only a select portion of the workforce was able to work remotely.
 Fast-forward to the present day and more employees than ever are working a mix of home and office.

 While fringe benefits have been around for a very long time, they are becoming more and more of a deciding factor for employees when: